ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 </div>
 </center>

-Elliptic functions, before connecting to elliptic curves, were inverted and considered as elliptic integrals by mathematicians such as Abel, Gauss, Jacobi, and notably Weierstraß.
+Elliptic integrals, before connecting to elliptic curves, were inverted and considered as elliptic functions by mathematicians such as Abel, Gauss, Jacobi, and notably Weierstraß.
 The motivation for doing so is that the inverse of $\int \frac{dx}{\sqrt{1-x^2}} = \arcsin(x)$ is significantly more friendly a function.